 One of the good practice modeling concepts in BPMN is to focus the model on the usual, happy-case path.
 So your model should flow, left to right, along the happy case scenario.
 The mess of error handling and special cases should be abstracted to the top and bottom of your model.

-Boundary Events come in several flavours, to handle:
+Boundary Events come in several flavors, to handle:

 - process errors